MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/basic-classification.md

 # Basic classification: Classify data with the QDK

 In this Quickstart, you will learn how to execute a quantum sequential classifier written in Q# using the Quantum Machine Learning library of the QDK.
-It's okay if you don't understand everything, this is a quick overview of a complete QDK classifier.
-You will get more details explained as you go through the rest of the tutorials.

 In this guide we will use the half-moon dataset, using a classifier structure defined in Q#.